 - Test Case Prioritisation

 Retest All executes all the documented test cases to check the integrity of the solution.
-This is the most expensive technique for regression testing as it runs all the test cases, however, it does ensure that there are no errors in the modified code that could be released into Production.
+This is the most expensive technique as it runs all the test cases, however, it does ensure that there are no errors in the modified code that could be released into Production.

 Test Selection executes a defined selection of documented test cases to check the integrity of a section of the solution.
 Less expensive than the Retest All technique, but does introduce an element of risk as the test coverage does not cover the entire solution.